Applications of reduced and coreduced modules II: Radicality of the functor $\text{Hom}_R(R/I, -)$: Improvement of earlier results

 \begin{defn}\rm An ideal is {\it weakly proregular} if it is generated by a weakly proregular sequence. \end{defn}

-\begin{paragraph}\noi In \cite[Proposition 4.1]{David}, we proved that an idempotent finitely generated ideal is strongly idempotent if and only if it is weakly proregular.
-We improve one of these implications by dropping the adjective; strongly. \end{paragraph}
+\subparagraph{} In \cite[Proposition 4.1]{David}, it is proved that an idempotent finitely generated ideal is strongly idempotent if and only if it is weakly proregular.
+We improve one of these implications by dropping the adjective; strongly.

 \begin{propn} Any idempotent finitely generated ideal of a ring $R$ is weakly proregular. \end{propn}